Sykeet/Weather_Forecast/documentation/automatedTest.md

 #### This documentation covers the automated tests for the Weather Forecast API.

-## 1. Status Code 200 Verify that the API returns the correct HTTP status code (e.g., 200 OK) for a successful GET request.
+## 1. Validate that the API returns the correct HTTP status code (e.g., 200 OK) for a successful GET request.

 Verify that the API returns a 200 OK status code for a successful GET request.